 This summary highlights certain significant aspects of our business contained elsewhere or incorporated by reference in this prospectus supplement and the accompanying prospectus.
 As a result, it does not contain all of the information that you should consider before making an investment decision.
 You should carefully read this entire prospectus supplement and the accompanying prospectus and the documents incorporated into them by reference, including the "Risk Factors" and "Forward-Looking Statements" sections and the financial data and related notes, before making an investment decision.
 Unless otherwise indicated, references in this prospectus supplement and the accompanying prospectus to "ACI," "the company," "we," "us," "our" and similar terms, refer to Arch Coal, Inc. and its subsidiaries.
 From and after August 1, 2004, following our acquisition of the remaining 35% interest in Canyon Fuel Company, LLC, we consolidate 100% of the results of operations of Canyon Fuel.
-Except as otherwise indicated, references to "pro forma" give effect to (1) our acquisition of Triton Coal Company, LLC, the related financing and the sale of Triton's Buckskin mine, as if each occurred on the first day of the applicable period.
+Except as otherwise indicated, references to "pro forma" give effect to (1) our acquisition of the remaining 35% interest in Canyon Fuel and the related financing, including the change in accounting resulting from the acquisition, and (2) our acquisition of Triton Coal Company, LLC, the related financing and the sale of Triton's Buckskin mine, as if each occurred on the first day of the applicable period.
 References to the "Transactions" refer to (1) the acceptance of our bid for the Little Thunder lease by the U.S. Bureau of Land Management and the related financing and (2) the issuance of the common stock offered hereby and the application of the net proceeds therefrom as set forth under "Use of Proceeds."
 Coal reserves data in this prospectus supplement includes all of the reserves of Canyon Fuel.
 References to productivity in this prospectus supplement are measured in tons of coal produced per employee-shift.